Book of Genesis: Composition

 Most scholars held to the documentary hypothesis until the 1980s.
-Since then, a number of variations and revisions of the documentary hypothesis have been proposed.
-The new supplementary hypothesis posits three main sources for the Pentateuch: J, D, and P. The E source is considered no more than a variation of J, and P is considered a body of revisions and expansions to the J (or "non-Priestly") material.
+Since then, several variations and revisions have been proposed.
+The supplementary hypothesis posits three main sources for the Pentateuch: J, D, and P. E is considered no more than a variation of J, and P is considered a body of revisions and expansions to the J (or "non-Priestly") material.
 The Deuteronomistic source does not appear in Genesis.
-G.I.
-Davies argued that J dates from either just before or during the Babylonian Exile, and the Priestly final edition was made late in the Exilic period or soon after.
+G. I. Davies argued that J dates from either just before or during the Babylonian Exile, and the Priestly final edition was made late in the Exilic period or soon after.

-In the 21st century, there is scholarly consensus that the Book of Genesis was composed after the Babylonian captivity, possibly in the fifth century BC.
-In contrast, Ronald Hendel and Aaron Hornkohl have proposed a date prior to the Persian period (before 550 BC) based on linguistic grounds.
-Russell Gmirkin has argued that Genesis was composed in the late 270s BC, drawing on Greek sources like Berossus' Babyloniaca and reflecting the political context of the Seleucid and Ptolemaic realms.
+In the 21st century, most scholars came to a consensus that the Book of Genesis was composed after the Babylonian captivity, possibly in the fifth century BCE.
+Ronald Hendel and Aaron Hornkohl propose a date before the Persian period (before 550 BCE) on linguistic grounds.
+Russell Gmirkin has argued that Genesis was composed in the late 270s BCE, drawing on Greek sources like Berossus's Babyloniaca and reflecting the political context of the Seleucid and Ptolemaic realms.

-As for why the book was created, a theory which has gained considerable interest, although still controversial, is that of Persian imperial authorisation.
-This proposes that the Persians of the Achaemenid Empire, after their conquest of Babylon in 539 BC, agreed to grant Jerusalem a large measure of local autonomy within the empire, but required the local authorities to produce a single law code accepted by the entire community.
-The two powerful groups making up the community—the priestly families who controlled the Second Temple and who traced their origin to Moses and the wilderness wanderings, and the major landowning families who made up the "elders" and who traced their own origins to Abraham, who had "given" them the land—were in conflict over many issues, and each had its own "history of origins".
-However, the Persian promise of greatly increased local autonomy for all provided a powerful incentive to cooperate in producing a single text.
+As for why the book was created, a controversial theory that has attracted considerable interest is that of Persian imperial authorisation.
+This proposes that the Persians of the Achaemenid Empire, after their conquest of Babylon in 539 BCE, granted Jerusalem a large measure of local autonomy within the empire but required local authorities to produce a single law code for the entire community.
+The two powerful groups making up the community—the priestly families who controlled the Second Temple and who traced their origin to Moses and the wilderness wanderings, and the major landowning families who made up the "elders" and traced their origins to Abraham, who had "given" them the land—were in conflict over many issues, and each had its own "history of origins".
+But the Persian promise of greatly increased local autonomy for all provided a powerful incentive to cooperate in producing a single text.